nodejs/node/doc/api/module.md

 `second.mjs` define a `resolve` hook, both will be called, in the order they were registered.
 The same applies to all the other hooks.

+The registered hooks also affect `register` itself.
+In this example, `second.mjs` will be resolved and loaded per the hooks registered by `first.mjs`.
+This allows for things like writing hooks in non-JavaScript languages, so long as an earlier registered loader is one that transpiles into JavaScript.

+The `register` method cannot be called from within the module that defines the hooks.

-### Communication between main and hooks threads
+### Communication with module customization hooks

 Module customization hooks run on a dedicated thread, separate from the main thread that runs application code.
 This means mutating global variables won't affect the other thread(s), and message channels must be used to communicate between the threads.

-The `register` method can be used to pass data to an [`initialize`][] hook on the hooks thread.
+The `register` method can be used to pass data to an [`initialize`][] hook.
 The data passed to the hook may include transferrable objects like ports.

 ```mjs
 import { register } from 'node:module';